Jason-Tailor/UnrealEngine5-RPG-Demo/README.md

 ## Development Notes
 - This repository is for documentation and presentation purposes
-- Full Unreal Engine 5 project files are not included due to size and asset licensing constraints.
+- Full Unreal Engine 5 project files are not included due to size and asset licensing constraints
 - This project was developed using a structured Unreal Engine 5 tutorial as a foundation.
 All gameplay mechanics were implemented manually and extended through customisation, debugging, and adaptation across the engine versions and assets

 ## What I Learned